Illness in connection with examination – right to re-scheduled examination

 For the Spring semester of 2020, UiT has made it possible for students to submit a self-certification when absent from exams.
 This is stipulated in the Temporary Exam Regulations.
 Self-certification provides the opportunity for a postponed exam.

-If you are prevented from participating in the spring semester 2020 exam due to illness or other compelling reasons, you can submit a self-certification.
+If you are prevented from participating in the autumn semester 2020 exam due to illness or other compelling reasons, you can submit a self-certification.

 If you still wish to submit a medicial certification, you can do this in the same form.